palja1n/pointers-in-cpp/README.md

 Explanation:
 By pointing directly to array elements, operations like addition and subtraction can be done without using array indexing.

-## 3. Displaying String Characters with a Pointer
+## 3. Displaying String Characters using a Pointer
 Algorithm:
 1. Read a string from user input
 2. Assign a pointer to the first character